KemAdrian/ArgumentationOnMeaning/README.md

 * Correct : means that one extensional definitions is included in the other (strict inclusion)
 * Incorrect : means that the intersection between the extensional definition is non-empty and neither the symmetric difference

-# What you can do with it
+#Â What you can do with it

 Follow a little tutorial and start to work with your own data.

-## Example: Argumentation over seats
+##Â Example: Argumentation over seats

 Open the run.java script in the "scripts" package of "argumentationMeaning".
 Specify the SEAT_TEST dataset at the beginning of the code  and run it (white play arrow on a green button, top toolbar).
 Expend the console (bottom of the IDE).